tchew86/FEARS/README.md

  ```commandline
     final_keywords_df = pd.read_csv('path/to/final_keywords.csv')
   ```
-- The Search Volume is saved in different csv file for different keywords.
-Gather all the csv file manually in a new single folder.
+- The Search Volume is saved in different csv files for different keywords.
+Gather all the csv files manually in a new single folder.

 NB: the execution of this code is rather lengthy.
-While using a single IP the script was able to group daily search volume for just above 400 words, for the 8 years, in just above three weeks, which means that it is possible to build an up-to-date FEARS index in just above six months.
+While using a single IP the script was able to group daily search volume for just above 400 words, for the 8 years, in just above three weeks, which means that it is possible to build an up-to-date FEARS index in just over six months.
 The process might accelerate if used in combination with

-### 3. FEARS_Stat25.py (test69), FEARS_Stat30.py (test68), FEARS_Stat35.py (test70)
+### 3. FEARS_Stat25.py, FEARS_Stat30.py, FEARS_Stat35.py

-- At line 41 set the same folder path where you have gathered all the `.csv` files containing the interest over time for teh various keywords.
-The previous script should save the files in the same folder of the script.
-In theory the scrit should work if you assign to this folder the same path of the script, however we strongly advise to move al the `.csv` files in a new folder.
+- At line 41 set the same folder path where you have gathered all the `.csv` files containing the interest over time for the various keywords.
+The previous script should save the files in the same folder as the script.
+In theory, the script should work if you assign to this folder the same path as the script, however, we strongly advise moving all the `.csv` files to a new folder.
 ```python
 folder_path = '/path/to/the/csv/folder'
 ```

 - since this documentation has been written before the search volume of every keyword has been gathered, the algorithm still misses a key step.
 At line 67 a User interface should be integrated in the code which asks the user which keywords should be kept.
-This step is import to remove all the queries tha are not related to economic and nor to finance (i.e. if there are the words ‘economic depression’ and ‘postpartum depression’, only the former will be kept).
+This step is important to remove all the queries that are not related to economics or to finance (i.e. if there are the words ‘economic depression’ and ‘postpartum depression’, only the former will be kept).
 The authors in the original paper are left with a list of 118 queries after starting from 622 queries that have at least 1000 observations of daily data.
-However, these numbers might change since Google's algorithms also changed in the meanwhile and this might have lead to a slightly different list of related queries.
+However, these numbers might change since Google's algorithms also changed in the meanwhile and this might have led to a slightly different list of related queries.
-- In this script there might be an error given at line 20 (not expected to happen frequently).
+- In this script, there might be an error given at line 20 (not expected to happen frequently).
 This is caused by the fact that the algorithm uses the date column from the 'data_401k' data frame when merging all the `.csv` files.
-Therefore, if this keyword is not present among the related queries, its dataframe will noe be present either.
+Therefore, if this keyword is not present among the related queries, its data frame will not be present either.
 To fix this error is possible to switch 'data_401k' with any other related query that has been gathered.
 ```commandline
     data_401k_path = os.path.join(folder_path, 'data_401k.csv')
    ```